-You should tell someone straight away if you have...
+You should tell someone straight away if you have ...

-- High temperature and stiffness (check blood test) - Shaky movements in face, mouth, arms and legs - Sweating and loss of senses (check blood test) - Painful erection in men which may last for a long time
+- High temperature and stiffness (check blood test) - Shaky movements in face, mouth, arms and legs - Sweating and loss of senses (check blood test)

 You should talk to your doctor before you stop taking your medicine.